mmnos/liri-node-app/README.md

 Each command should be followed by the users search for the command (Ex : "movie-this John Wick").
 For the movie and spotify commands, if the user has no search preference than it has a default search it'll fall back on.
 To execute a search, you must first type "node liri.js" before your desired command and search.

+As a bonus, I decided to add a prompt if there is no user input.
+You can start the prompt by simply running `node liri.js` in the terminal.
+The prompt will begin, allowing you to choose from the different commands available or you can exit.
+Once a command is chosen, you can enter your desired search and it will display the results.
+The prompt will continue to run until the user chooses to exit.

 ### Technology

 This app is developed with Node.js.
 External packages have been installed to allow the app to function properly.
 Packages used in development for this app include :